fwew/fwew/README.md

 You can search even quicker without re-running the program to update what information you want to see.
 Use the set[] and unset[] keywords to update the search options.
 Even on the command line!
 To set or unset multiple options at once, separate them with a comma.
 Language and Part of Speech Filter cannot be unset, just set to another value.
-The default values are l=eng and p=all
+The default values are l=en and p=all

 ```
 fwew -r -ipa test unset[r,ipa] wou set[l=de,i,ipa] taron